vladotesanovic/ngSemantic/readme.md

 # Install dependencies
 npm install

-# Navigate in semantic folder and install it
+# Navigate to semantic folder and install it
 cd semantic
 npm build

-# run localserver
+# go back to root directory and run local server
+cd ..
 gulp
 ```

+Browser will open app on http://localhost:3000 ( change port in gulp.js )
+Each file creation or file edit in src/ folder will trigger gulp build process, therefore there is no need for browser refresh or re-run of gulp script.